jrbtaylor/conditional-pixelcnn/docs/_index.md

 ```
 The implementation for the gated ResNet blocks is slightly more complicated:
 the PixelCNN has shortcut connections between the two halfs of the network, like a U-Net;
-PyTorch allows the forward method of a Module to take multiple inputs ONLY if they're Variables;
+PyTorch allows the forward method of a Module to take multiple inputs *only* if they're Variables;
 since the feature maps from the first half of the network are not Variables, they must be concatenated with the other input (the features from the preceding layer).
-This messiness is avoided with the conditioning vector, since it is a Variable (in this case, the class label).
+This is avoided with the conditioning vector, since it is a Variable (in this case, the class label).
 ```python
 class GatedRes(nn.Module):
     def __init__(self,in_channels,out_channels,n_classes,kernel_size=3,stride=1,